 Our favorit chat client.
 Now we can have channels with clients which makes a lot of back and forth easier.

 Skype was great but I’ve gotten more spam from them in the last few years.
 Now it’s no contest.
 Especially with different Slack Bots.
 For example GrowBot that helps us celebrate and appreciate each other some more.

 Slack also integrates with other services like Dropbox and Trello.

 Google Suite?
 More like Google Sweet!
 (I’ll just let myself out)

 For our emails we use Gmail for business.
 We also use Google Sheets for budgets and other internal numbers.
 Google Docs for idea generation and all our other document needs.

-It costs a bit each month but is worth it.
+It costs a bit each month but it´s worth it.

 Of course we use our own product for reporting and dashboard sharing.
 Mimer Metrics gives us an overview and live data from our clients.
 Saves us a lot of time reporting and answering client questions.

 Filesharing, safe keeping and availability.
 Dropbox makes it all easy.
 We’ve tried Box, Sugar Sync and other, but nothing really works as well as Dropbox.